cnbatch/TS4-STBL-Editor/README.md

 TS4 STBL Editor
 ===============
-It&#39;s a tool that let you edit the STBL file for translate the strings.
+You can translate the strings in STBL file with this tool.

 License